Bathinjan/links/README.md

 # Social Media Links
 A webpage to replace my old, boring LinkTree page that links out to my other social media sites.

-Now you can click on CUBES!
+Now you can click on CUBES!!

+Visit the website here:  bathinjan.github.io/links/

 ## !!
 NOTE: MOBILE USERS
 This site hasn't been configured for mobile use yet!
 Next update will tackle this issue - some design changes need to be made in the meantime.